 The dry season (June to October and January and February) is known for offering classic wildlife viewing opportunities.
 Because of the limited water sources, you can maximize your game-viewing experience and explore the vast richness and wilderness of Lake Manyara National Park.

 On the contrary, the wet season is the Best Time to visit Lake Manyara Park for photographic safaris and birdwatching.
-And, the presence of migratory birds makes Lake Manyara National Park way more beautiful and appealing.
-Plus, there are fewer crowds so you can enjoy a relatively exclusive safari experience.
+And, the presence of migratory birds makes Lake Manyara way more beautiful and appealing.
+Plus, there are fewer crowds so you can enjoy a relatively exclusive Tanzania Safari Experience.

 *Exemplary Experiences throughout the different seasons in Lake Manyara.